 Kind of…the dark meat had a much more pinkish hue (Seinfeld throwback for us old folks) than the breast meat.

-No – you don’t have to – if you use a good rub – with some moisture (butter) – you could go without – but I recommend if you can to do the brine because it helps tenderize the meat.
+No – you don’t have to – if you use a good rub – with some moisture (butter) – you could go without.
+That said, this Traeger Smoked Turkey recipe does brine because it helps tenderize the meat.

 Salt, sugar, acid and herbs.
 You can create your own combo.
 For example, I used Kosher salt – be sure to check your recipe as the amounts for kosher vs. table are very different.
 Sugar – I used brown sugar and apple cider.
 Acid – I used apple cider (there’s some acid in there too) along with lemon and orange slices.
 Herbs/Seasonings – I used allspice berries (I bought a big bag super cheap for this Simmer Pot Gift Bag) and fresh sage, rosemary and thyme.
 Normally I go with dry spices but for this – I went the extra mile to use fresh.